qwc-services/qwc-services.github.io/content/user_guide/basic_features.md

 For each object, you can set border color, fill color, size.
 Fill the *label* entry to set text on your object.

 Once you have drawn objects, you can edit them by picking one and change options.
 Pick an object and click on *trash* button to delete it.
+Shift-click nodes to delete them.

 ![qwc-app-menu-maptools-redlining-example](/images/qwc-menu-maptools-redlining-example.png)